kane9028/Rock-Paper-Scissors/README.md

-    Once user inputs valid selection, let the computer generate a random selection from rock/paper/scissor Compare user's selection with computer's selection and prompt user with result Store the single round result into memory prompt user for a new round Repeat steps from lines 9-12 until 5 rounds game are compeleted Prompt user with the final result and reset the game
+    Once user inputs valid selection, let the computer generate a random selection from rock/paper/scissor Compare user's selection with computer's selection and prompt user with result Store the single round result into memory prompt user for a new round Repeat steps from lines 9-12 until 5 rounds game are completed Prompt user with the final result and reset the game